 In 1993, Galen and his wife Juanita began a process of ownership transfer of the bank by establishing the Payne County Bank Employee Stock Ownership Plan.
 Under the plan, the entire ownership of the bank has transferred to the employees and officers of the bank.
 As it was Galen's wish, this program assures that the bank will remain a locally owned, independent community bank.
 It was also at this time in 1993 that Galen transferred many of his daily duties to longtime bank senior managers Richard Rogers and Lynn Kinder.

 Throughout 1998, the bank celebrated its Centennial.
 During the year, the Bank underwent a full-scale remodeling project and 2500 square-foot building addition.
 The addition consisted primarily of office space, plus a 30-seat community business meeting room.
 Our 100th anniversary year was also marked by a series of events including exciting new service announcements, promotional giveaways, prize drawings, and an October Open House and free barbecue dinner.

 Our friend and mentor Galen Holsinger passed away on January 8, 1999.
 He will always be remembered fondly by the many people whose lives he touched.

 The bank has made a commitment to its customers by continuing to offer competitive products and services.
 The addition of online banking, a mobile app and mobile deposit capture have ensured PCB customers are ready for the future.

-Today, PCB operates as a 100% employee-owned community bank and one of only two locally owned banks in Payne County.
+Today, PCB operates as a 100% employee-owned community bank and is the only locally owned bank in Payne County and Lincoln County.
 Community involvement in various civic groups is a big part of the bank’s obligation to serving everyone in Payne County.
 The officers, employees, and directors invite you to join thousands of our other loyal customers and enjoy the benefits of placing your business with a growing and thriving locally-owned community bank.

 Payne County Bank Board of Directors